cndpost/cppidioms/README.md

                 there is a slightly different imlementation in frameproducerconsumer2.cpp where we imposed a max size of the queue and the producer will yield to consumers when that queue max size is reached.

+                The 3rd implementation in frameproducerconsumer3.cpp has the feature that each consumer has its own queue and gets a copy of the frame from producer, and producer will yield if any of the consumer queue is full.